brucek/brucek.github.io/_posts/2020-12-02-power-irv-appendix.md

 Power IRV looking Real Good in there
 {: image-caption}

-So the tiebreaker approach we are using is **almost** the [Tideman / Ranked Pairs method](https://en.wikipedia.org/wiki/Ranked_pairs), but it is much simpler since we just pick the highest vote-getter out of the 3 finalists.
+So the tiebreaker approach we are using is **almost** the same as something called the [Tideman / Ranked Pairs method](https://en.wikipedia.org/wiki/Ranked_pairs), but it is much simpler since we just pick the highest vote-getter out of the 3 finalists.

 After digging all around the internet, I haven't been able to find any other method using this approach (since it doesn't work well for more than 3 candidates), but please shout out if you know of one...